MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/flt-parameters-for-irp-mj-release-for-mod-write.md

 IRP_MJ_RELEASE_FOR_MOD_WRITE is a file system (FSFilter) callback operation.

+IRP_MJ_RELEASE_FOR_MOD_WRITE is typically invoked from the modified page writer as part of a special kernel APC.
+It always runs at IRQL = APC_LEVEL.
+Because it might be called in the context of a special kernel APC, it can preempt kernel-mode code that executes at IRQL = PASSIVE_LEVEL, including both user APCs and normal kernel APCs.
+Therefore, take care when waiting on resources that may be held by a thread that the IRP_MJ_RELEASE_FOR_MODE_WRITE operation may have preempted.
+Attempting to wait on such resources may result in a deadlock.

 For more information about FSFilter callback operations, see the reference entry for [**FsRtlRegisterFileSystemFilterCallbacks**](/windows-hardware/drivers/ddi/ntifs/nf-ntifs-fsrtlregisterfilesystemfiltercallbacks).

-## Note
-This function is called as a Special Kernel APC.
-As a result, acquiring any low IRQL locks (for instance ERESOURCE) can result in deadlock and should be avoided.

 ## Requirements